What are are the security features of each type of document?

 UCD produces two types of official documents; Online Document and Hard Copy Documents.
 Find out more about the security feature of each tye of document in the tabs below

 - What is Online Document Publication?

 - This service enables UCD students/graduates to access many of their key UCD documents from their SISWeb account.
 Students/graduates can give these documents to third parties (such as Local Grant Authorities, Social Welfare offices, education verification companies, prospective employers, other Universities, banks, etc) either in hard copy (by printing them from SISWeb) or as an e-mail attachment.

 Students are able to enable/disable their documents for verification at any time through their SISWeb account.

-If the student has enabled verification, the recipient will be able to verify the authenticity of the document and it's contents by going to www.ucd.ie/verify and entering the person ID code and the unique, 16-digit alphanumeric Document ID code listed on the bottom of the document.
+If the student has enabled verification, the recipient will be able to verify the authenticity of the document and its contents by going to www.ucd.ie/verify and entering the personal ID code and the unique, 16-digit alphanumeric Document ID code listed on the bottom of the document.

 If the student has not enabled verification, the recipient will receive a message denying them access to the document.